yiisoft/db-sphinx/docs/guide/pt-BR/topics-float-param-binding.md

     ->all();
 ```

-However, in case you are using 'hash' conditions over the index fields declared as 'float', the type conversion will be
+However, in case you are using `hash` conditions over the index fields declared as `float`, the type conversion will be
 performed automatically:

 ```php